therealpineda/ternary_town/README.md

 }
 ```

-The board also keeps track of the score and level, as well as a current piece that is randomly generated with influence by the current level.
+The board also keeps track of the score and level, as well as a current piece that is randomly generated with influence from the current level.

 ![alt text](docs/img/game-board.png "Ternary Town")